 It’s where we learned most of what we know and where we always felt grounded throughout the entire journey.
 It holds a special place in our hearts and always will.

-We’re learning how to balance our work and personal lives as we continue to press forward, and we that we can help you do the same along your journey!
+We’re learning how to balance our work and personal lives as we continue to press forward, but we’re still the same idiots we always were…

 Alex and Lauren